 Break the internet

 If you ever suggest a meeting to discuss ideas or just want to arrange a catch up with a colleague about an upcoming project, you may get the response that they ‘don’t have enough bandwidth’ to do it.
+This is often a key phrase that comes up when people are wondering how to decipher office jargon.
 Although bandwidth refers to how much data can be transmitted, in the office it means that they just don’t have enough free time to take on another task or even engage in a conversation at that moment.

 How low can you go